This article was first published in Intellectual Property Magazine and has been reproduced with their kind permission.

 "… in order to establish whether the fact of posting, on a website, hyperlinks to protected works, which are freely available on another website without the consent of the copyright holder, constitutes a ‘communication to the public’ …, it is to be determined whether those links are provided without the pursuit of financial gain by a person who did not know or could not reasonably have known the illegal nature of the publication of those works on that other website or whether, on the contrary, those links are provided for such a purpose, a situation in which that knowledge must be presumed."

-The position of the posting of links following GS Media is perhaps better followed by use of the flowchart [at Fig.1]
+The position of the posting of links following GS Media is perhaps better followed by use of a flowchart:

 The CJEU has provided no further guidance on how national courts should assess when links are provided in pursuit of financial gain such as to bring in the rebuttable presumption of knowledge.
 Clearly, the operators of websites which collate and provide links to unauthorised content online (such as unauthorised film, TV and music content) in order to generate advertising revenue will be caught.
 As will, it is submitted, commercial news or gossip websites which use links to unauthorised works as part of reports and stories.
 Any business which includes links to third party content online on its website may also be caught since the website is operated for commercial purposes (i.e. in pursuit of financial gain) and will need to ensure they make the appropriate checks.